-Medicinal product [Mechanism of Interaction] Interaction Geometric mean changes (%) Recommendations concerning co-administration are metabolised by CYP3A4 and could lead to rhabdomyolysis.
-Sulphonylureas (e.g., tolbutamide, glipizide, glyburide) [CYP2C9 substrates] Although not studied, voriconazole is likely to increase the plasma concentrations of sulphonylureas and cause hypoglycaemia.
+Medicinal product [Mechanism of Interaction] Interaction Geometric mean changes (%) Recommendations concerning co-administration concentrations of statins that are metabolised by CYP3A4 and could lead to rhabdomyolysis. cannot be avoided, dose reduction of the statin should be considered.
+Sulphonylureas (including but not limited to: tolbutamide, glipizide, glyburide) [CYP2C9 substrates] Although not studied, voriconazole is likely to increase the plasma concentrations of sulphonylureas and cause hypoglycaemia.
 Careful monitoring of blood glucose is recommended.
 Dose reduction of sulphonylureas should be considered.
-Vinca Alkaloids (e.g., vincristine and vinblastine) [CYP3A4 substrates] Although not studied, voriconazole is likely to increase the plasma concentrations of vinca alkaloids and lead to neurotoxicity.
+Vinca Alkaloids (including but not limited to: vincristine and vinblastine) [CYP3A4 substrates] Although not studied, voriconazole is likely to increase the plasma concentrations of vinca alkaloids and lead to neurotoxicity.
 Dose reduction of vinca alkaloids should be considered.
-Other HIV Protease Inhibitors (e.g., saquinavir, amprenavir and nelfinavir) [CYP3A4 substrates and inhibitors] Not studied clinically.
+Other HIV Protease Inhibitors (including but not limited to: saquinavir, amprenavir and nelfinavir) [CYP3A4 substrates and inhibitors] Not studied clinically.
 In vitro studies show that voriconazole may inhibit the metabolism of HIV protease inhibitors and the metabolism of voriconazole may also be inhibited by HIV protease inhibitors.
 Careful monitoring for any occurrence of drug toxicity and/or lack of efficacy, and dose adjustment may be needed.
-Other Non-Nucleoside Reverse Transcriptase Inhibitors (NNRTIs) (e.g., delavirdine, nevirapine) [CYP3A4 substrates, inhibitors or CYP450 inducers] Not studied clinically.
+Tretinoin [CYP3A4 substrate] Although not studied, voriconazole may increase tretinoin concentrations and increase risk of adverse reactions (pseudotumor cerebri, hypercalcaemia).
+Dose adjustment of tretinoin is recommended during treatment with voriconazole and after its discontinuation.
+Other Non-Nucleoside Reverse Transcriptase Inhibitors (NNRTIs) (including but not limited to: delavirdine, nevirapine) [CYP3A4 substrates, inhibitors or CYP450 inducers] Not studied clinically.
 In vitro studies show that the metabolism of voriconazole may be inhibited by NNRTIs and voriconazole may inhibit the metabolism of NNRTIs.
 The findings of the effect of efavirenz on voriconazole suggest that the metabolism of voriconazole may be induced by a NNRTI.
 Careful monitoring for any occurrence of drug toxicity and/or lack of efficacy, and dose adjustment may be needed.
-Cimetidine (400 mg BID) [non-specific CYP450 inhibitor and increases gastric pH] Voriconazole $C{max} \uparrow 18\%$ Voriconazole $AUC{\tau} \uparrow 23\%$ No dose adjustment Digoxin (0.25 mg QD) [P-gp substrate] Digoxin $C{max} \leftrightarrow$ Digoxin $AUC{\tau} \leftrightarrow$ No dose adjustment Indinavir (800 mg TID) [CYP3A4 inhibitor and substrate] Indinavir $C{max} \leftrightarrow$ Indinavir $AUC{\tau} \leftrightarrow$ Voriconazole $C{max} \leftrightarrow$ Voriconazole $AUC{\tau} \leftrightarrow$ No dose adjustment Macrolide antibiotics Erythromycin (1 g BID) [CYP3A4 inhibitor] Azithromycin (500 mg QD) Voriconazole C{max} and AUC{τ} \leftrightarrow Voriconazole C{max} and AUC{τ} \leftrightarrow No dose adjustment
+Cimetidine (400 mg BID) [non-specific CYP450 inhibitor and increases gastric pH] Voriconazole C{max} ↑ 18% Voriconazole AUC{τ} ↑ 23% No dose adjustment Digoxin (0.25 mg QD) [P-gp substrate] Digoxin C{max} ↔ Digoxin AUC{τ} ↔ No dose adjustment Indinavir (800 mg TID) [CYP3A4 inhibitor and substrate] Indinavir C{max} ↔ Indinavir AUC{τ} ↔ Voriconazole C{max} ↔ Voriconazole AUC{τ} ↔ No dose adjustment Macrolide antibiotics Erythromycin (1 g BID) [CYP3A4 inhibitor] Voriconazole C{max} and AUC{τ} ↔ No dose adjustment

 Generic Name: Voriconazole

 Trade Name: VFEND®

-CDS Effective Date: March 16, 2020
+CDS Effective Date: October 28, 2022

-Supersedes: April 18, 2016
+Supersedes: February 28, 2022

 Approved by BPOM:

-Medicinal product [Mechanism of Interaction] Interaction Geometric mean changes (%) Recommendations concerning co-administration The effect of voriconazole on either erythromycin or azithromycin is unknown.
-Mycophenolic acid (1 g single dose) [UDP-glucuronyl transferase substrate] Mycophenolic acid $C{max} \leftrightarrow$ Mycophenolic acid $AUC_t \leftrightarrow$ No dose adjustment Corticosteroids Prednisolone (60 mg single dose) [CYP3A4 substrate] Prednisolone $C{max} \uparrow 11\%$ Prednisolone $AUC{0-\infty} \uparrow 34\%$ No dose adjustment Patients on long-term treatment with voriconazole and corticosteroids (including inhaled corticosteroids e.g. budesonide) should be carefully monitored for adrenal cortex dysfunction both during treatment and when voriconazole is discontinued (see Section WARNINGS AND PRECAUTIONS).
-Ranitidine (150 mg BID) [increases gastric pH] Voriconazole C{max} and AUC{τ} \leftrightarrow No dose adjustment
+Medicinal product [Mechanism of Interaction] Interaction Geometric mean changes (%) Recommendations concerning co-administration Azithromycin (500 mg QD) Voriconazole C{max} and AUC{τ} ↔ The effect of voriconazole on either erythromycin or azithromycin is unknown.
+Mycophenolic acid (1 g single dose) [UDP-glucuronyl transferase substrate] Mycophenolic acid C{max} ↔ Mycophenolic acid AUC{τ} ↔ No dose adjustment Corticosteroids Prednisolone (60 mg single dose) [CYP3A4 substrate] Prednisolone C{max} ↑ 11% Prednisolone $AUC{0-\infty}$ ↑ 34% No dose adjustment Patients on long-term treatment with voriconazole and corticosteroids (including inhaled corticosteroids e.g., budesonide) should be carefully monitored for adrenal cortex dysfunction both during treatment and when voriconazole is discontinued (see Section WARNINGS AND PRECAUTIONS).
+Ranitidine (150 mg BID) [increases gastric pH] Voriconazole C{max} and AUC{τ} ↔ No dose adjustment

 Calcium Channel Blockers (CYP3A4 substrates): Although not studied clinically, voriconazole has been shown to inhibit felodipine metabolism in vitro (human liver microsomes).
-Therefore, voriconazole may increase the plasma concentrations of calcium channel blockers that are metabolized by CYP3A4.
+Therefore, voriconazole may increase the plasma concentrations of calcium channel blockers that are metabolised by CYP3A4.
 Frequent monitoring for adverse events and toxicity related to calcium channel blockers is recommended during co-administration.
 Dose adjustment of the calcium channel blocker may be needed (see Section Drug Interactions).